rizzzwan/rizzzwan/README.md

-"An aspiring Data Scientist navigating the unknown, eager to start the journey."
+"An aspiring AI engineer navigating the unknown, eager to start the journey."

 <!---